apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user/authorizableaction.md

 ### Overview

-_todo_
+Oak 1.0 comes with a extension to the Jackrabbit user management API that allows to perform additional actions or validations upon common user management tasks such as

+- create authorizables
+- remove authorizables
+- change a user's password

+Similar functionality has been present in Jackrabbit 2.x as internal interface.
-The former internal Jackrabbit interface `AuthorizableAction` has been slightly adjusted to match OAK requirements and is now part of the public OAK SPI interfaces.
-In contrast to Jackrabbit-core the AuthorizableAction(s) now operate directly on the Oak API, which eases the handling of implementation specific tasks such as writing protected items.
+Compared to the Jackrabbit interface the new `AuthorizableAction` has been slightly adjusted to match Oak requirements operate directly on the Oak API, which eases the handling of implementation specific tasks such as writing protected items.

 ### AuthorizableAction API

-The following public interfaces and base implementations are provided by Oak in the package `org.apache.jackrabbit.oak.spi.security.user.action.*`:
+The following public interfaces are provided by Oak in the package `org.apache.jackrabbit.oak.spi.security.user.action.*`:

 - [AuthorizableAction]
 - [AuthorizableActionProvider]

+The `AuthorizableAction` interface itself allows to perform validations or write addition application specific content while executing user management related write operations.
+Note that the actions are consequently executed as part of the transient modifications and contrast to `org.apache.jackrabbit.oak.spi.commit.CommitHook`s that are triggered upon persisting content modifications.

+### Default Implementations

+Oak 1.0 provides the following base implementations:

 - `AbstractAuthorizableAction`: abstract base implementation that doesn't perform any action.
 - `DefaultAuthorizableActionProvider`: default action provider service that allows to enable the built-in actions provided with oak.

-Note that AuthorizableAction(s) operate directly on the Oak API, which eases the handling of implementation specific tasks such as e.g. writing protected items.

-The `AuthorizableAction` interface itself allows to perform validations or write addition application specific content while executing user management related write operations.
-The actions are consequently executed as part of the transient modifications and contrast to `org.apache.jackrabbit.oak.spi.commit.CommitHook`s that are triggered upon persisting content modifications.

-### Default Actions
+- `CompositeActionProvider`: Allows to aggregate multiple provider implementations.

+#### Built-in AuthorizableAction Implementations

-The default implementations of the `AuthorizableAction` interface are present with Oak 1.0:
+The following implementations of the `AuthorizableAction` interface are provided:

 * `AccessControlAction`: set up permission for new authorizables
 * `PasswordAction`: simplistic password verification upon user creation and password modification